Kildress Wolfe Tones GAC

 Kildress Wolfe Tones are a Gaelic Athletic Association club from County Tyrone.

 History

 The first record of a football match that can be found was played on a June Sunday in 1904 in Gortreagh when a game was arranged to coincide with the formation of a Gaelic football team there.
 P.T.
 Devlin told of his memories of that day in a letter to "The Dungannon Observer" dated 8 May 1954.

 Kildress was named after Theobald Wolfe Tone.
 Kildress's team is green, white and orange, the badge bears the symbol of the Beaghmore Stone Circles, a major landmark in Kildress.

-Kildress currently play in the Division 2 of the Tyrone League.
+Kildress currently play in the Division 2 of the Tyrone All County League.